2. How to evaluate NPAP using the ERD

 2.4.
 Netperf

-Netperf tests the throughput of a network path, which in this case is a point-to-point connection between the host with its Network Interface Card (NIC) and the Board with the NPAP Evaluation Reference Design (ERD).
+Netperf tests the throughput of a network path, which in this case is a point-to-point connection between the host with its Network Interface Card (NIC) and the Board with the NPAP ERD (ERD).
 Netperf comprises a server (netserver) and a client (Netperf).
 The hardware provided by the NPAP package is a hybrid implementation, which may function as a server or a client, but not both at the same time.
 For now, the Netperf server (equivalent to the netserver tool) is used as it is already set up to listen on the default netserver port (12865) for incoming test requests per default.

 Note